dask/dask-jobqueue/docs/source/clusters-configuration-setup.rst

 Processes
 ---------

-By default Dask will run one Python process per job.
-However, you can optionally choose to cut up that job into multiple processes using the ``processes`` configuration value.
-This can be advantageous if your computations are bound by the GIL, but disadvantageous if you plan to communicate a lot between processes.
+By default Dask will try to cut up a job into multiple processes based on the value of ``cores``.
+If ``cores`` is less than or equal to 4, then the number of processes will be equal to the ``cores`` value.
+Else, the number of processes will be at least ``sqrt(cores)``, and rest will be threads, so that ``cores = processes * threads`` is maintained.
+You can control the number of processes using the ``processes`` configuration value.
+Using processes can be advantageous if your computations are bound by the GIL, but disadvantageous if you plan to communicate a lot between processes.
 Typically we find that for pure Numpy workloads a low number of processes (like one) is best, while for pure Python workloads a high number of processes (like one process per two cores) is best.